sbegaudeau/eef/_specifications/roadmap.md

   - see related elements

 - lock
+  - extract, refine and reuse the IPermissionAuthority from Eclipse Sirius

 - support for multi selection **15d**
   - evaluate the need for this feature and its behavior (what should we display)